A New Comprehensive Plan Update is Underway!

 The Longview Comprehensive Plan is crafted to meet the requirements of state law.
 The Revised Code of Washington, (RCW) 35A.63, sets forth the basic enabling act for planning and zoning activities in code cities that operate under the Optional Municipal Code.
 The Comprehensive Plan provides a consistent framework for legislative and administrative actions, always steering the City toward the desired future and away from a patchwork of laws and rules that conflict with the Plan's vision or with one another.
 While comprehensive plans are intended to take a 20-year look into the future, it is considered good planning practice to revisit the comprehensive plan at least every ten years to determine any significant trends or community changes that may have an impact on achieving the city’s long-term vision.

 The Longview Comprehensive Plan also meets the requirements of the Washington State Growth Management Act (GMA) for counties and cities that are not fully planning under the Act.
 However, counties and those cities within counties that are not fully planning under the Act are still required to develop consistency between their comprehensive plans and their development regulations.
 This consistency is accomplished by adopting development regulations, such as a zoning ordinance and map, to implement the land use goals and policies contained within the Comprehensive Plan.
 The zoning map will help achieve the goals and policies specifically laid out in the Plan's Land Use Element.

-In short, over the 20-year planning horizon of the Comprehensive Plan, its contents will be referred to again and again as the City Council and various city departments make decisions on laws, rules, and regulations and programs.
-Always, the underlying motivation will be to see to it that the City of Longview in 20 years is as close as we can make it to the city of the future described in the Plan's vision statement.
+Over the 20-year horizon of the Comprehensive Plan, its contents will be relied upon during countless discussion, as the City Council and various city departments make decisions on laws, rules, regulations and programs.
+In this way, we will ensure that change and growth over the next two decades will help us achieve the city of the future, as described in the Plan's vision statement.